gilgarcia27/plugin-boilerplate/README.md

-# plugin-boilerplate
+# wp-plugin-name
-Template of a structure base of a wordpress plugin.
+Template of a wordpress plugin boilerplate.

 ## Installation